 "I started working on Pushbullet because I wanted it to be easier to move things between my phone and computer.
 Google's Chrome-to-Phone opened my eyes to the possibilities so I ran with what started out as 'Chrome-to-Phone on steroids'.
 It's since grown a lot from that, but the entire concept goes back to making it a single-click operation to get something from your computer to your phone.
 Now, Pushbullet makes moving anything between any device as easy as we've been able to make it."

-The Pushbullet API was originally launched in February 2013, about one month after the launch of the app.
+The Pushbullet APITrack this APITrack this API was originally launched in February 2013, about one month after the launch of the app.
 The API was launched due to the number of users that were already writing software libraries around Pushbullet and enabling third-party applications to push to devices.
 The new and improved Pushbullet API features additional functionality which includes access to the live event and notification stream, push history access, and ability to send pushes to all devices.

 There are many applications and services currently using the instant notification functionality of Pushbullet such as IFTTT, Zapier, UptimeRobot, CouchPotato, and Noteboard.
 Ryan Oldenburg explained to ProgrammableWeb some of the ways developers are using the Pushbullet API: